PDBe-KB/pdbe_shape_retrieval/README.md

 ## Basic information

-This Python package calculates 3D shape descriptors from triangulated molecular surface meshes to analyse protein structure similarity.
+This Python package calculates 3D shape descriptors for triangulated molecular surface meshes to analyse protein structure similarity.

 The code is based on pyFM modules and will: